Ms J Salter (Head of Teaching and Learning and Teacher)

 PE will be on a Monday and Tuesday afternoon

-Home learning will be set on a Friday and due in the following Wednesday
+Home learning will be set on a Friday and due in the following Monday and then Wednesday

 Open reading sessions for parents will be on a Monday, Tuesday, Thursday